Mid-Autumn Festival, Wong Tai Sin temple

 Tai Hang Fire Dragon Dance

 The Tai Hang Fire Dragon Dance is one of the most spectacular traditions during the Mid-Autumn Festival in Hong Kong.
 Legend has it that in the 1880s, the villagers in Tai Hang successfully chased off plague and evil spirits by parading the village with a straw dragon covered with incense.
 To commemorate the victory, the villagers would perform a fire dragon dance through the alleys and streets of Tai Hang every year since.
-The Tai Hang dragon is a massive structure is covered in thousands of incense sticks burning on its body, made out of hemp rope, pearl straw, and ratton and requires hundreds of performers to prop it up.
+The Tai Hang dragon is a massive structure covered in thousands of incense sticks burning on its body It's made out of hemp rope, pearl straw, and ratton and requires hundreds of performers to prop it up.
 Today, this public event has become one of the most famous annual rituals in Hong Kong and shines as a testament to the city’s rich cultural traditions.
-This year it will commence from September 28 to 30.
+This year it will take place from September 16 to 18.

 Photograph: Cara Hung